 Today’s challenges and the government’s response

 Rising life expectancy in recent decades has resulted in older people making up an increasing proportion of the UK population, and this has made the state pension system more expensive: there are a greater number of individuals reaching state pension age, and they are drawing their pensions for longer and longer.

 As national insurance contributions from today’s workers haven’t kept pace with the rising pensions bill, ministers have had to take action to ensure the country can continue to afford to pay its pensioners.

 It is possible to do this in a number of ways, for example by reducing weekly payments.
 Instead, however, successive governments have decided the best approach is to increase the age at which people can start claiming their pensions.

-Over the course of this decade, women’s state pension age will rise from 60 to 66, while men’s will go up from 65 to 66 between 2018 and 2020.
-Pension age will then hit 67 in around 10 years’ time, and will subsequently be linked to increases in average life expectancy.
+Over the course of the last decade, women’s state pension rose from 60 to 66, while men’s went up from 65 to 66 between 2018 and 2020.
+Pension age will then hit 67 by 2028, and will subsequently be linked to increases in average life expectancy.

 Accusations of unfairness

-The government has come in for strong criticism over the fact that thousands of women are facing long delays in getting their state pensions.
+Successive governments have come in for strong criticism over the fact that thousands of women have faced long delays in getting their state pensions.
 Originally, women’s state pension age was due to rise from 60 to 65 between 2010 and 2020 in order to bring it in line with men’s – this was a part of legislation passed in 1995 on gender equality grounds rather than as a result of life expectancy increases.